SoftwareEngineeringToolDemos/ICSE-2011-JavAdaptor/build-vm/README.md

     $ git clone https://github.com/SoftwareEngineeringToolDemos/ICSE-2011-JavAdaptor.git
     ```
 2. Note that the JavAdaptor plugin should already be present in this VM installation folder (see Pre-requisites above).
-3. Navigate to that folder (via bash on Linux or Command Prompt on Windows) and execute the command :
+3. Navigate to VM installation folder (via bash on Linux or Command Prompt on Windows) and execute the command :
     ```
     $ vagrant up --provider virtualbox
     ```